Manohar International Airport: Accessibility

 The airport is situated 8 km east of Dargalim off National Highway 66 (NH-66).
-A new national highway, designated NH-166S, has been built by the National Highways Authority of India (NHAI) to directly connect the airport with the NH-66 and the rest of the state and neighbouring states.
+A new national highway, designated NH-166S, has been built by the National Highways Authority of India (NHAI) to directly connect the airport with the NH-66 and the rest of the state and neighboring states.
 It was inaugurated by the Minister of Road Transport and Highways, Nitin Gadkari, on 12 July 2024, after about three years of construction.
 The 6.6 km-long, six-lane elevated corridor was built at a cost of around ₹770 crore.
 It allows passengers to access the airport from the highway junction within five minutes by bypassing local villages.

 The nearest railway station is Pernem railway station, on the Konkan Railway.
-Ride hailing services such as Uber and Ola Cabs are yet to begin services in the airport.
+Ride hailing services such as Uber and Ola Cabs have yet to begin services in the airport.
 The state-owned Kadamba Transport Corporation operates bus services to the airport from Panaji, Mapusa, and Margao.

-The airport will be directly connected with the nearby neighbouring districts of Maharashtra and Karnataka via the proposed Nagpur–Goa Expressway by the next 4–5 years.
-The expressway, which will begin near Nagpur at Wardha district will terminate at an interchange with the NH-66 at Patradevi, located about 20 km north from the airport on the Maharashtra–Goa border.
+The airport will be directly connected with the nearby neighboring districts of Maharashtra and Karnataka via the proposed Nagpur–Goa Expressway by the next 4–5 years.
+The expressway, which will begin near Nagpur at Wardha district, will terminate at an interchange with the NH-66 at Patradevi, located about 20 km north from the airport on the Maharashtra–Goa border.